maftouni/ALY3070/_pages/about.md

   - /about.html
 ---

-One Last Note for ALY3070
+## One Last Note for ALY3070

-As we wrap up the semester, I want to leave you with one small but powerful suggestion.
+As we wrap up the semester, I want to leave you with one small but meaningful suggestion.

-You didn’t just learn tools this term, you learned how to think, design, and tell stories with data.
-Your final project reflects that, and it deserves a home beyond this class.
+You didn’t just learn tools this term.
+You learned how to **think**, **design**, and **tell stories with data**.

+Your final project reflects that.

+### ✨ Let it live beyond this class
-If you haven’t already, take a few minutes to publish a simple personal website and add your final project as your first portfolio piece.
-This is the kind of work employers want to see: real data, thoughtful design, and clear communication.
+If you haven’t already, take a few minutes to publish a simple personal website and add your final project as your **first portfolio piece**.
+This is exactly the kind of work employers look for:
+- real data
+- thoughtful visual design
+- clear, intentional communication

-I’ve shared a short guide to help you deploy your site in just a couple of minutes.
-No pressure, no perfection, just a first step.
+I’ve shared a short guide that walks you through deploying your site in just a couple of minutes.
+No pressure.
+No perfection.
+Just a first step.

+###  A final thought
-You’ve done meaningful work this semester.
-I hope you’re proud of it.
+You’ve done meaningful work this semester, and I hope you’re proud of it.
+Thank you for the care, curiosity, and effort you brought to this course.

-Wishing you a restful break and all the best ahead
+Wishing you a restful break and all the best in what comes next.